 The Project Board was responsible for making, through consensus, management decisions for the project.
 The scope of work of the Project Board included regular review of work plans, reports and procedures submitted by the team.
 More specifically, the Project Board reviewed and adopted the annual work plans as well as the progress, annual and final reports for the project.
 It also supervised the progress of works, provided strategic guidance and gave final approval for milestone strategic and operational matters.
-The Project Board included representatives of the Ministry for Human Rights and Refugees of Bosnia and Herzegovina, the Ministry of Finance of RS (on behalf of Government of Republika Srpska), Delegation of the European Union to Bosnia and Herzegovina. and UNDP, along with IOM as non-voting members.
+The Project Board included representatives of the Ministry for Human Rights and Refugees of Bosnia and Herzegovina the Ministry of Spatial and Physical Planning of the Federation of Bosnia and Herzegovina (on behalf of the Government of the Federation of Bosnia and Herzegovina), Delegation of the European Union and UNDP along with Arbeiter-Samariter-Bund and Hilfswerk International as non-voting members.